ICCF TOURNAMENT PLAY

 ICCF tournament play is conducted via three modes of correspondence move transmission.

-- By far the largest and most popular mode is now Webchess (Webserver chess) with transmission of moves via the
+- By far the largest and most popular (and nearly exclusive) mode is now Webchess (Webserver chess) with transmission of moves via the

 ICCF Webserver at a nominal time limit of

 - Email transmission is still supported in a